grzegorzpokorski/grzegorzpokorski/README.md

 -->

 # Hi!
 I'm Grzegorz Pokorski 👋
-I'm a self-taught front-end developer driven by my passion for creating high-quality websites using modern technologies.
+I'm a self-taught frontend developer driven by my passion for creating high-quality websites using modern technologies.
 I am currently contributing to open-source projects and expanding my expertise in **TypeScript** and **React**.
 I am also a big fan of **Next.js** framework because it enables me to create lightning-fast and high-performing websites that effectively achieve their business objectives.

 Here are a few projects to which I have contributed recently:
 - [saleor/storefront](https://github.com/saleor/storefront)